What the study found

 Key points

-- The extended Theory of Planned Behaviour predicted intentions to reduce food waste.
+- An extended Theory of Planned Behaviour model predicted intentions to reduce food waste.

-- The authors say the behavioural determinants identified may help inform targeted interventions for young consumers.
+- The authors say the identified behavioural determinants can inform targeted interventions for young consumers.

 Disclosure